MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Experiments

 \subsection{Visualization of Results}

 To better understand the effectiveness of our proposed model, we visualize the learned class activation maps of MGRR-Net corresponding to different AUs in terms of different expressions, postures and individuals, as shown in Fig. \ref{fig:visual_01}.
-Two examples are from DISFA and two are from BP4D, containing visualization results of different genders and different poses with different AU categories.
+Three examples are from DISFA and three are from BP4D (Two bad examples of abnormal offsets happening are shown at the bottom of Fig. \ref{fig:visual_01}.), containing visualization results of different genders and different poses with different AU categories.
 Through the learning of MGRR-Net, not only the concerned AU regions can be accurately located, but also the positive correlation with other AU areas can be established and other details of the global face can be supplemented.
 The different activation maps of the same AU on different individuals show that our MGRR-Net can dynamically adjust according to the differences of expression, posture, and individual.
-In addition, as shown in Fig. \ref{fig:visual_02}, we further visualize the learned relevance matrix (marked as (b)) and the predefined AU correlations (marked as (a)) of the individual (marked with red box) corresponding to the fist row of Fig. \ref{fig:visual_01} on BP4D.
+Some activation maps are inconsistent with the predefined AU areas, which may be caused by the insensitivity to the target predefined areas after the introduction of multi-level global supplementation.
+In addition, as shown in Fig. \ref{fig:visual_02}, we further visualize the learned relevance matrix (marked as (b)) and the predefined AU correlations (marked as (a)) of the individual corresponding to the first row of Fig. \ref{fig:visual_01} on BP4D.
 The predefined correlation matrices are used to roughly calculate the co-occurrence relevance between different AUs by counting the dependence of positive and negative samples.
-It over-emphasise target AU as well as a few other AUs while other AU regions are completely ignored, due to bias in the statistics of the data.
+It over-emphasises target AU as well as a few other AUs while other AU regions are completely ignored, due to bias in the statistics of the data.
 From the correlation matrix we learned, the target AU and the relevant AU are highlighted without discarding information from other branches at all, which is beneficial for increasing the distinguishability between AUs.
 Furthermore, the supplementation of global features with multiple perspectives allows different AUs to access a lot of information outside the defined areas, as shown in Fig. \ref{fig:visual_01}, which is helpful for adaptive changes in terms of different individuals and their expressions.